 If you’ve ever been denied credit, you know how frustrating it can be to feel like you need what you can’t have.
 Building credit takes time, especially if you’re building it from scratch or working to fix your score after a mistake.
 What if you could speed up the process safely?

-That’s where Self credit-building loans come in handy.
-These nontraditional loans help you add payment history to your credit report by essentially letting you make payments to yourself and reporting this activity to the major credit bureaus.
+That’s where the Self Credit Builder Account comes in handy.
+These nontraditional loans can help you add payment history to your credit report by essentially letting you make payments to yourself and reporting this activity to the major credit bureaus.
 They don’t require credit to qualify and you can choose from one of four payment plans.

 The accompanying Self app is also easy to use.
 In this Self review, we’ll cover how Self Credit Builder Accounts can help you build credit and who might be a good fit for this product.

-A Self Credit Builder Account can help you build your credit score and your savings with on-time monthly payments.
-This credit-builder loan does not require credit to qualify and gives you the money you’ve paid at the end of your term (minus interest rates and fees).
+A Self Credit Builder Account can help you build your credit and your savings with on-time monthly payments.
+This Credit Builder Account does not require credit to qualify and gives you the money you’ve paid at the end of your term (minus interest rates and fees).

 Self Visa Credit Card Eligibility Disclosure: Card eligibility: Active Credit Builder Account in good standing, 3 on time payments, $100 or more in savings progress.
 Requirements subject to change.

-Credit Builder Issuing Banks Disclosure: Credit Builder Accounts & Certificates of Deposit made/held by Lead Bank, Sunrise Banks, N.A., SouthState Bank, N.A. each Member FDIC.
+Credit Builder Issuing Banks Disclosure: Credit Builder Accounts & Certificates of Deposit made/held by Lead Bank, Sunrise Banks, N.A., SouthState Bank, N.A., First Century Bank, N.A., each Member FDIC.
 Subject to credit approval.

 What is Self?

-Based in Austin, Texas, Self Financial, was founded in 2015 with the goal of helping consumers build their credit score.
-While most lenders only offer loans to those with great credit and reserve the best rates for those with the best credit, Self levels the playing field by offering affordable loans to customers who don’t have a strong credit history.
+Based in Austin, Texas, Self Financial, was founded in 2015 with the goal of helping consumers build their credit.
+While most lenders only offer loans to those with great credit and reserve the best rates for those with the best credit, Self is an option levels the playing field for customers who don’t have a strong credit history.

 Self’s monthly payments start as low as $25* a month.
-Simply pay your loan on time each month and, at the end of a 24-month period, the money will be yours, minus a finance charge that includes interest and an administrative fee.
+Simply pay your loan on time each month and, at the end of a 24-month period, the money will be yours, minus a finance charge.
 Best of all, each payment is reported to all three credit bureaus to give you even more lending options.

 With Self, your terms are determined by the amount of your monthly repayment.